-7. HOW WOULD Not Effective Slightly Effective Moderately Effective Very Effective Extremely Effective Performan Rating се \circ \circ \circ \circ 8.
-In the year ahead, I would like to see the bo ard: 9.
-In the year ahead, I would like to personally engage with or focus on: icate the board lead the future, if any (se u would be int erested in Board Chair and Ex ecutive and Au dit Committee Ch air Vice Chair Academic and Stude ent Affairs Com nmittee Chair Finance and Admini stration Comm ittee Chair Special Committee Chair (e.g., Pr e esidential Search (Committee Cha ir, Work Group Chair) I am not interested i n serving in a b ooard leadership p osition. leadership ovide feedback for t performance (feedl o the individual only back on areas strength and op portunity).
-Fe \bigcirc (Chair Nicholson \circ /ice Chair Santos \bigcirc \not ASAC Chair Bullock ○ E EAC Chair Nicholson l \bigcirc F FAC Chair Clough tter serve the boa a specific individu • de general commei .
+7. How woul d you rate the overa II performanc e of the board?
+Not Effective Slightly Effective Moderately Effective Very Effective Extremely Effective Performar Rating nce 0 0 0 0 3.
+In the yea r ahead, I would like to see the bo ard: 9.
+In the yea r ahead, I would like to personally engage with or focus on: dicate the board lead the future, if any (se • • ou would be int erested in Board Chair and Ex ecutive and Au dit Committee Ch air Vice Chair Academic and Stude ent Affairs Com nmittee Chair Finance and Admini stration Comm ittee Chair Special Committee (Chair (e.g., Pre esidential Search Committee Cha ir, Work Group I am not interested i n serving in a b ooard leadership p osition. leadership ovide feedback for t performance (feedl o the individual only back on areas strength and op portunity).
+Fe Chair Nicholson Vice Chair Santos 0.
+ASAC Chair Bullock \circ EAC Chair Nicholson FAC Chair Clough tter serve the boa a specific individu • de general commei .
 What do you thi nk about the num ber of board and o committee meetin Just Enough gs in 2020-21?
 Too Many (but unavoidable under the circumstances) Board of Trustees 0 0 0 \circ Academic and Student Affairs \circ \circ \circ 0 Finance and Administration \circ \circ \circ \circ Executive and Audit 0 0 0 0 .
-If we are meeting board to conside g in person again onal board and/or ademic year, would d you like for the igs at SOU location
+If we are meeting board to conside g in person again onal board and/or demic year, would d you like for the igs at SOU location schedule.
 19. How should board members suggest or request agenda items to the chairs?
-O We should email the chairs and/or board secretary with our suggestions.
+We should email the chairs and/or board secretary with our suggestions.
 The chairs should invite suggestions for future topics as an agenda item at the end of each meeting.
 O Both methods should [continue to] be used.
 I would like to suggest another way to introduce agenda items.
-19.b. and my suggestion is: admi the meeting materials and related information presented to the board by the nistrative units and staff relevant and helpful to the board in their decision making n meeting their fiduciary responsibilities? ○ Yes ○ No 20.b.
-Please provide any additional feedback you have about presentation materials. · to see more procedures implemented?
+Disp play This Question: If 19 = I would like to suggest another way to introduce agenda items.
+19.b and my suggestion is: Are the meeting materials and related information presented to the board by the administrative units and staff relevant and helpful to the board in their decision making and in meeting their fiduciary responsibilities? and in meeting their fiduciary responsibilities?
+O Yes ○ Yes to see more procedures implemented?
 No, our meetings procedures are fine/too much procedure gets in the way of progress.
 Yes, our meeting procedures need to be more structured/our meetings would benefit from additional procedures.
 I suggest the following specific improvements to meeting procedures: Display This Question: If 21 = I suggest the following specific improvements to meeting procedures: 21.b.
 Specific procedures: 22.
 At full board meetings, how would you describe the amount of time spent discussing recommendations/seconded motions from committees? ○ Too much O Not enough ○ The appropriate amount of time 23.
 Please provide feedback on the When meeting in person, educational items are usually presented at lunchtime in full board meetings (e.g., Student Tuition, Debt and Affordability, Academic Resource Management, Governance and Ethics Refresher, etc.).
 Should we continue this practice?
 Is there anything you would like to see or learn more about?
-24. The online materials we receive in preparation for meetings: Need to be simplified and made shorter. ○ Should be more in-depth.
+24. The online materials we receive in preparation for meetings: Need to be simplified and made shorter.
+O Should be more in-depth.
 Are fine the way they are and provide the appropriate information that I need.